-Assessment Task Task Type Weight Learning Outcomes Discussion Leadership Individual 20% 1-4 Major Project
+Assessment Task Task Type Weighting Learning Outcome Discussion Leadership

 During one session you will be confronted with a real-life problem.
 You will have three hours to identify the relevant issues, gather relevant information and brainstorm recommendations for the organisations, leading to a brief presentation.
-While the students work in small groups, each student will receive an individual grade for their part of the presentation.
+While the students work in small groups, each student will receive an individual grade for their part of the presentation and contribution to development.

 - Backup Copy of Assignments: You are advised to keep a copy of your assignments in case the submitted copy goes missing.
 Please ensure that all assignment pages are numbered.
 If your assignment contains confidential information, you should discuss any concerns with the Course Lecturer prior to submission.

 - Assessment extensions request: An application for Assessment Extension should be made before the due date of the assignment to the Course Lecturer.
 Normally, extensions will only be granted for a maximum of two weeks from the original assignment submission date.
 Extensions will only be granted in cases of genuine medical, compassionate or extenuating circumstances.
 See sections 3 and 7a) i. in particular on assessment extensions in the Modified Arrangements for Coursework Assessment (MACA) Policy.